JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/05-Mutable-State/Readme.md

 # Mutable State: Global vs Local

-There are two types of mutable state"
+There are two types of mutable state:

 | | Global | Local |
 | - | - | - |
 | Creatable in... | Anywhere | Local scope